mwangdakota/pages-uswds-jekyll/pages/fastlane/fastlane.md

 ---
 # FastLane guide

+FastLane will not accept proposals after 5:00 PM submitter's time on June 13th.
+However, a new submission window will open on June 14th.
+If you are unable to submit by 5:00 p.m. local time on June 13th, please submit as soon as possible once the new window opens.

 Read this guide to help you submit a Small Business Innovation Research (SBIR) or Small Business Technology Transfer (STTR) Phase I Proposal in FastLane.
 (A PDF version of this guide is also available for [download]({{ site.baseurl }}/assets/files/applicants/Phase_I_Proposal_Preparation_Booklet.pdf)).

 Please contact the FastLane Help Desk (1-800-673-6188 or [fastlane@nsf.gov](mailto:fastlane@nsf.gov)) for IT system or ADA and 508 compliance-related questions (7:00 AM – 9:00 PM Eastern Time; Monday – Friday except federal holidays).
 SBIR and STTR program-related questions should be directed to [sbir@nsf.gov](mailto:sbir@nsf.gov).